Killing of Damilola Taylor: Perpetrators

 Ricky Gavin Preddie and Danny Charles Preddie were born in Peckham, South London, to Alfred Preddie and Marion Johnson.
-Their father was a boxer from Jamaica who came to the UK during the 1960s.
-He later died in 2004, aged 53.
 The Preddie brothers joined the Peckham Boys gang in 1997 where their reputation began.

 In popular culture

-Children's author Beverley Naidoo recalled how when she went to accept the Smarties Silver Award for her book The Other Side of Truth (2000), about two Nigerian child refugees, she heard the news of Taylor's death.
-As a result, she organized an ongoing donation of 10p to the Refugee Council from every book sold.
+Children's author Beverley Naidoo recalled how when she went to accept the Smarties Silver Award for her 2000 book The Other Side of Truth, about two Nigerian child refugees, she heard the news of Taylor's death.
+As a result, she organised an ongoing donation of 10p to the Refugee Council from every book sold.

 Writer Stephen Kelman was nominated for the 2011 Man Booker Prize for his debut novel Pigeon English, inspired in part by the Taylor killing.

 Actor John Boyega, then 8 years old, and his older sister Grace were among the last people to see Taylor alive.
-They were friends and the Boyegas helped watch him.
+They were friends and Richard Taylor said the Boyegas looked after him when he came to England.

 The BBC programme Panorama aired a special on the death of Taylor in April 2002.
-A 90-minute BBC dramatization of the events leading to his death and his family's search for justice, Damilola, Our Loved Boy, premiered in November 2016 and won the BAFTA Award for a single drama.
+A 90-minute BBC dramatisation of the events leading to his death and his family's search for justice, Damilola, Our Loved Boy, premiered in November 2016 and won the BAFTA Award for a single drama.

 In Black History Month 2020, Capital XTRA presenter Yinka Bokinni, a friend of Taylor, hosted a documentary about him for Channel 4 titled Damilola: The Boy Next Door.

 In 2020, 7 December was declared Day of Hope to mark two decades since Taylor's killing.